 - If you are on city water, some municipalities have banned water softeners due to the salty wastewater

 - Water is “wasted” during the regeneration process

 - Requires some maintenance and salt needs to be refilled regularly (a family of four may go through a bag of salt every 1-2 months)

 A salt-free water softener does not go through the ion exchange process – in fact, it does not actually soften the water at all!
 Instead, it uses potassium instead of sodium to crystallize the mineral buildup so it does not stick to your plumbing, coffee machine or other areas that can develop scale.
 This is why the name “salt-free water softener” is a misnomer; they are technically water conditioners or water descalers.

 What does this mean?
 Well, while this system can still help prevent scale buildup in your home, it does not address many of the problems associated with hard water like soap scum, skin irritation and dingy laundry.
 The water that comes out of this system still has the hardness minerals present (in other words, your water is still hard), but they are just in a crystallized form that doesn’t cause scale buildup in your plumbing.

 - No actual water softening taking place – none of the problems associated with hard water are addressed other than scale buildup

 - Does not work well in areas where waster sits for longer periods (such as your water heater)

 - Unusable on well water – wells often contain moderate amounts of iron and manganese, which prevent the crystallization process from working properly and render the conditioner useless.
 If you’re a homesteader on well water like we are, enough said!

 Do you use a water softener in your home?
-Let us know in the comments!
+Do you find that it helps?
+Let me know in the comments!